sadabnepal/WebdriverIOAppiumMochaJS/README.md

 ```
 npm run list-driver
 ```
-uiautomator2 should be installed for andriod and xcuitest for ios<br/>
+uiautomator2 should be installed for android and xcuitest for ios<br/>
 ![appium_driver_list.png](sample/appium_driver_list.png)

 If drivers are not installed then run below commnad as required: